AlphastT101/luminaryai/README.md

 * Gemma-2
 * Mistral

 Note: model names are case-sensitive in code, use `gpt-4`, not `GPT-4`.
-Plus, we use some system prompts for the models.
+Plus, we use some system prompts for the models.<br>
 Ratelimit: 1 request per minute.

 <hr>